ezclap-tv/mu-lang/tour.md

 first io done
 second io done

-those last two logs may switch places if `second` completes first.
+those last two prints may switch places if `second` completes first. this is because the language does not guarantee the order of execution of spawned tasks.
 */

 // you may also know tasks under names such as: